Maintenance for your husband or wife

 - How much money should I pay or receive?

-Quite apart from payments of maintenance specifically for children, a judge may well make an order for maintenance against the principal earner when the other person must care for young children.
+Quite apart from payments specifically for children, a judge may well make an order against the principal earner when the other person must care for young children.

 Maintenance payments are usually made "until further order".
 That means your order continues until one of you dies or applies to the court for the order to be "varied" or terminated.
 Alternatively, the order can be made to determine on the happening of some specific event.
 Examples are: